-Unless we are scanning your abdomen, you can go about your regular daily activity before your MRI exam.
-For abdomen exams we ask that you do not eat or drink for 4-6 hours prior to your test.
+Unless we give you specific instructions, you can go about your regular daily activity before your MRI exam.
 Instructions will be given upon booking your appointment.

 We will provide comfortable, metal free clothing for you to wear for your exam.
 We recommend you remove jewelry and piercings before arriving.

 Yes, a general practitioner, specialist, chiropractor, or nurse practitioner will have to provide us with a requisition for you to have an MRI exam.

 We try our best to have patients booked within 10-14 business days of receiving the requisition.